AmitKumarDas/metac/examples/cctl/hello-python/readme.md

 ## Example python Controller
-This example is taken from [metacontroller](https://metacontroller.app/guide/create/) doc.
-There is an issue in this example that leads to continuous reconciliations.
+If you are using _'CompositeController'_ one basic misconfiguration can lead the controller to continuous reconciliations.
 When _'CompositeController'_ is used with the parent resource's status **undefined** as a sub-resource, then the reconciliation gets into an infinite loop.
 This happens since _'CompositeController'_ updates _'status.observedGeneration'_ with _'metadata.generation'_ as part of its reconciliation.

 Following sums up the reconciliation logic when status is defined as a sub resource & vice-versa: